 Other strategies I have used include affirmations, exercise, and song of the day.
 Song of the day is as it says.
 Get up and think of the first song to come into your head while brushing your teeth and after you have finished brushing sing it at the top of your voice.
 It works every day and gets you moving positively.
 Exercise gets the endorphins moving, even if it just a brisk walk or sit-ups and press-ups each day.
 You don’t have to go to the gym.
 If you’re exercising regularly, then you will eat healthily and that is another bonus.

-Affirmations have been the hardest thing for me to do because I have such a low self-esteem.
-Standing in front of the mirror everyday telling yourself that you are awesome, not better than anyone else and no one is better than me, has been rewarding because I am starting to believe it and now I don’t slouch I have my head high and I look the world in the eye.
-Each day I write down something that made me happy that day and put it in a happy jar, even if it is something small like a great sky or sunset, just as long as it made me smile regardless of how I may have been feeling.
+Affirmations have been the hardest thing for me to do because I have such low self-esteem.
+Standing in front of the mirror every day telling yourself that you are awesome, not better than anyone else and no one is better than you, has been rewarding because I am starting to believe it and now I don’t slouch.
+I have my head high and I look the world in the eye.
+Each day, I write down something that made me happy that day and put it in a happy jar, even if it is something small like a great sky or sunset, just as long as it made me smile regardless of how I may have been feeling.

 A final piece of armour is meditation – it gives you some control over your mind even for short bits of time.
 If you are on medication, don’t stop it when you feel better.
 So many people struggle because they don’t want medication or ‘happy pills’.
 If you had a bad heart that needed medication or was diabetic, well, you would take your physician’s advice.
 The mind is just another organ, complex I know, but important nevertheless.